kylanhurt/CRUD/crud-react-laravel/README.md

 ## The Exercise

-This is a simplified version of a piece of functionality we have in Breeze ChMS.
-Many of the churches we work with import their data from an existing system or a homegrown spreadsheet into Breeze.
+This is a simplified version of a piece of functionality we have in.
+Many of the churches we work with import their data from an existing system or a homegrown spreadsheet into .
 We provide tools for bulk importing of people, contribution, group and attendance records.
 In this problem we're only going to consider two data types: People and Groups.
 A Person can be part of one Group.

 For the People data type, each person can have a state of either 'active' or ‘archived’.
 The `id` for each data type is globally unique.
 As a result, if the id does not exist, create a new record, otherwise, update the existing record.